| Products |

-Method 8260B is used to determine volatile organic compounds (VOC's) in aqueous matrices by GC/MS. Method 8260B can be used to quantitate most volatile organic compounds that have boiling points below 200°C. Such compounds include low molecular weight halogenated hydrocarbons, aromatics, ketones, nitriles, acetates, acrylates, ethers, and sulfides.
+Method 8260B is used to determine volatile organic compounds (VOC's) in aqueous matrices by GC/MS (gas chromatography/mass spectrometry).
+Method 8260B can be used to quantitate most volatile organic compounds that have boiling points below 200°C. Such compounds include low molecular weight halogenated hydrocarbons, aromatics, ketones, nitriles, acetates, acrylates, ethers, and sulfides.

 Note: Method 8260B replaces Method 8240.